The MFA is awarded upon the satisfactory completion of the following:

 Research guided by faculty, culminating in an acceptable manuscript of fiction or poetry.

-Students will complete a final project consisting of a manuscript of fiction (120 pages) or poetry (65 pages) or cross-genre that the student's MFA committee deems to be of high quality.
+The student will complete a final project consisting of a manuscript of fiction (120 pages) or poetry (65 pages) or cross-genre (65-85 pages) that her MFA committee deems to be of high quality.
 The manuscript will be the culmination of two or three years of course work within the student’s chosen genre and will have undergone extensive editing and revision before submission for the final project.

 There is no written final examination for the degree but great weight is given to the candidate’s final presentation and capstone discussion of the final project.